clusterio/clusterio/docs/writing-plugins.md

     for the event at the links that forward it.

 **broadcastTo**:
     Target to broadcast this message towards.
-Currently only `'instance'` is supported and means the event will be broadcast to all instances downstream of the target it's sent to, but not back from where it came from.
+A value of "instance" means the event will be broadcast to all instances downstream of the target it's sent to, but not back from where it came from.
+Currently, only "instance" is supported.
 This means that sending an event to a slave from an instance will cause it to be broadcast to all instances of that slave except for the instance it came from.

 **eventProperties**:
     Object with properties mapping to a JSON schema of that property